Length and width – driving licence theory

-This is correct.
 The load protrudes by a maximum of 20 cm to the sides and does not exceed the width of 260 cm.

 No load is sticking out, but the vehicle is wider than 260 cm.
 This means that it may not be driven on normal roads.

-- Forward protrusion: Mark.
+- Forward protrusion: Must be marked.